in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

 * *app_id*
   * The AdColony app ID for your app.
 This can be created and retrieved at the [Control Panel](http://clients.adcolony.com)
 * *zone_ids*
   * Any number ( >= 1 ) of AdColony zone ID strings (an array of Strings is also acceptable).
 AdColony zone IDs can be created and retrieved at the [Control Panel](http://clients.adcolony.com).
-If null or inaccurate, app will be unable to play ads and AdColony will only provide limited reporting and install tracking functionality.
+If null or inaccurate, your app will be unable to play ads and AdColony will only provide limited reporting and install tracking functionality.

 **Discussion**
-This method returns immediately; any long-running work such as network connections are performed in the background.
+This method should be the first AdColony related call in your code, with the exception of [setDeviceID](API-Details#setdeviceid).This method returns immediately; any long-running work such as network connections are performed in the background.
 AdColony does not begin preparing ads for display or performing reporting until after it is configured by your app.

 ---